teknostatik/keyboards/corne/README.md

 As with all my keyboards, I'm using `AUTO_SHIFT_ENABLE` to remove the need to use a modifier when I am typing normal text.

-I have used this periodically for a year, and it's been my main keyboard since June 2022.
+I have used this periodically for over a year, and it's been my main keyboard since June 2022.

+If you're using my firmware, the command to flash a Pro-micro or Elite-C would be:

+        qmk flash -kb crkbd/rev1 -km teknostatik

+For the Elite-Pi (which I will probably use in all my builds going forward) the command would be

+        qmk flash -c -kb crkbd/rev1 -km teknostatik -e CONVERT_TO=elite_pi